|Born||in San Francisco, California, USA|

-Outside of work, Eastwood has led an extremely convoluted existence.
-He is now known for his large number of partners and children, but for the first three decades of his celebrity, his personal life was kept top secret, and several of his families were left out of the official narrative.
-Even to this day, the Hollywood kingpin refuses to disclose his exact number of offspring.
-He had a long time relationship with frequent co-star Locke (deceased 2018) and has fathered at least eight children by at least six different women in an unending string of liaisons, many of which overlapped.
+Outside of work, Eastwood has led a hysterically convoluted existence and is described by biographer Patrick McGilligan as a cunning manipulator of the media.
+His slew of partners and children are now reported somewhat factually, but for the first three decades of his celebrity, his personal life was kept top secret, and several of his families were left out of the official narrative.
+The Hollywood kingpin refuses to disclose his exact number of offspring even to this day.
+He had a longtime relationship with equally enigmatic co-star Locke (deceased 2018), and has fathered at least eight children by at least six different women in an unending string of liaisons, many of which overlapped.
 He has been married only twice, however -- with a mere three of his progeny coming from those unions.
-Clint Eastwood lives in L.A. and owns additional properties in Carmel, the Bay Area, Burney (in northern California), Idaho's Sun Valley and Maui, Hawaii.

 - IMDb Mini Biography By: Scott- firstname.lastname@example.org